I'm Dying, Please Take My MacGuffin

 - So begins the execrable anime adaptation of Gray Lensman.

-- In the manga Nausicaä of the Valley of the Wind, after her ship crashes Nausicaa obtains the control crystal for the God Soldier from a dying (important) passenger.
+- In Nausicaä of the Valley of the Wind, after her ship crashes Nausicaa obtains the control crystal for the God Soldier from a dying (important) passenger.

 - The end of the first episode of Gundam Unicorn, where Banagher receives the titular mech from his father.